LabShengLi/nanome/docs/Usage.md

 # 5. Running pipeline on cloud computing platform

-Our Nextflow pipeline can running on CloudOS.
+Our Nextflow pipeline can run on CloudOS.
 The CloudOS recommend using the Docker image.
 Below is an example.

 ```angular2html
 nextflow run TheJacksonLaboratory/nanome\